meet your specialist trainers Jo & Graham Milgrew

 We specialise in one-to-one training in your home where we don’t just provide a behavioural consultation with advice, we actually demonstrate how to train your dog.
 We have a genuine any breed, any age, any problem policy and see you and your dog in the environment where the problems are occurring.
 This includes in your home, when out walking on the road or by the river and off lead in the local park or common and even at your local cafe.
 We then provide concrete practical solutions with follow up visits and phone and email support for a whole year after your first visit.

+If your looking for professional dog training near you, then you've found the right place.
 We help with jumping, pulling on the lead and harness, recall (dogs that don’t come back) mouthing and nipping, aggression to other dogs or humans (dogs that bark, growl and/or lunge), destructive behaviour including chewing and digging, hyperactivity (dog’s that find it hard to calm down) toilet training for all ages, chasing (animals, cycles, cars and even children), barking, howling, separation anxiety (dogs who don’t like being on their own), obsessive behaviours, attentiveness (dogs that don’t listen!!) and general obedience.

 For puppies we make sure you get off to the best start possible with the reassurance that you can contact whichever of us is your trainer to answer all those little questions that always crop up with puppies together with follow up visits for further training.